i4Ds/AMLD-2022-Visual-Disinformation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/i4Ds/AMLD-2022-Visual-Disinformation/blob/main/part2.ipynb)

-### Local Installation
+### Local Installation (alternatively)

 Clone the repository and install dependencies.
-Warning: In this version you will see the solutions to some exercises (cell-hiding is a Colbab feature).
+Warning: In this version you will see the solutions to some exercises (cell-hiding is a Colab feature).

 1) Clone the repository.
 To get the data you need [Git lfs](https://git-lfs.github.com/) while cloning the repository.
 Alternatively, you can download the data from this [Link](https://github.com/i4Ds/AMLD-2022-Visual-Disinformation/raw/main/data/GRU_202012.tar.gz)